-The School of Art, Architecture, and Design (SoAAD) is seeking a dynamic and enthusiastic colleague for a position in the Master of Architecture Program as a full-time Assistant/Associate Professor (https://architecture.indiana.edu/academics/index.html) with an area focus in fine art and architectural design and leadership ability/knowledge in core/foundations of architectural design.
+The School of Art, Architecture, and Design (SoAAD) is seeking a dynamic and enthusiastic colleague for a position in the Master of Architecture Program as a full-time Assistant/Associate Professor (https://architecture.indiana.edu/academics/index.html) with an area focus in fine art and architectural design and leadership ability/knowledge in digital design and fabrication.
 The primary location of this position is Columbus, IN, with the secondary location being Bloomington, IN.

 SOAAD (https://soaad.indiana.edu/) is dedicated to developing a faculty body composed of diverse scholars and practitioners.
-We seek a forward-thinking colleague who wishes to be part of an innovative, founding program in architecture and who is committed to interdisciplinary engagement and exploration of the convergence of Architecture, Design and Studio Art.
+We seek a forward-thinking colleague who wishes to be part of an innovative, founding program in architecture and who is committed to interdisciplinary engagement and exploration of the convergence among the disciplines of Architecture, Design, Digital Fabrication and Studio Art.
 The successful candidate will have the opportunity to educate emerging leaders in architecture.

-We are looking for candidates who have demonstrated innovative research in both design and in fine art and have demonstrated the capacity to collaborate with colleagues from a broad range of disciplines, have taught diverse populations of students, and have teaching/professional/research experience in two or more design related areas.
+We are looking for candidates who have demonstrated innovative research in architecture and design and in digital design/fabrication and digital processes and who have demonstrated the capacity to collaborate with colleagues from a broad range of disciplines, have taught diverse populations of students, and have teaching/professional/research experience in two or more design related areas.

 We seek candidates who can provide collegial leadership in a team-based environment.
-We are especially interested in designers with a commitment to the studio arts to prepare graduate students to respond to the complex challenges of community and the build environment.
+We are especially interested in designers with a commitment to preparing graduate students to respond to the complex challenges of community and the built environment through the study and use of digital design/fabrication.
 A strong candidate will have demonstrated an ability to work successfully with students, faculty, administration and the community.

 Position Responsibilities include, but are not limited to:

-- Faculty position in architectural design studio instruction principally responsible for leadership in the core/foundations program in architectural design and will be responsible for the academic development of the core program.
+- Faculty position in architectural design studio instruction principally responsible for providing leadership in current and emergent digital technologies related to the design, fabrication and construction of architecture.